 As you consider all the possible things you could do to give those six aspects of the employee experience a boost, look at the impact of just one catalyst, employee recognition:

 WHEN YOU SUCCEED AT THE SIX ELEMENTS OF A GREAT CULTURE, YOU SUCCEED, PERIOD.

 Research shows that when you succeed at all six elements of a great culture, amazing things happen in the hearts and minds of employees and in the results they produce.
-Look at these factors of companies that do well in all six elements of great culture:5

 There you have it: a solid business case for employee recognition.
 Use our handy Discussion Guide to plan a presentation and get executive support and sponsorship.
-You can apply these facts to convince leaders, enlist champions, and begin to create a high-performing culture in your organisation.
+You can apply these facts to convince leaders, enlist champions, and begin to create a high-performing culture in your organization.